-Senior Preferred defines FDRs according to CMS current definitions:
+Quartz Medicare Advantage defines FDRs according to CMS current definitions:

-First Tier Entity is any party that enters into a written arrangement, acceptable to CMS, with a Medicare Advantage Organization or Part D plan sponsor or applicant to provide administrative services or healthcare services to a Medicare eligible individual under the Medicare Advantage program or Part D program.
+First Tier Entity is any party that enters into a written arrangement, acceptable to CMS, with a Medicare Advantage Organization or Part D plan sponsor or applicant to provide administrative services or healthcare services to a Medicare-eligible individual under the Medicare Advantage program or Part D program.